xqwen/fastenloc/tutorial/enloc_run.md

 ##  Running with Probabilistic Fine-mapping Input

-The command line syntax to run FastENLOC with the probabilistic fine-mapping input is
+The command line syntax to run fastENLOC with the probabilistic fine-mapping input is

 ```
 fastenloc -eqtl eqtl_annotation -gwas gwas_annotation -total_variants total_number_of_variants [-t tissue_name]